jerwallace/aws-ml-iot-lab/Challenge_1_Crop_Faces_With_DeepLens/README.md

 ![Alt text](../screenshots/deeplens_project_9.png)

 You should now start to see deployment status.
 Once the project has been deployed, your deeplens will now start processing frames and running face-detection locally.
 When faces are detected, it will push to your S3 bucket.
-Everything else in the pipeline remains the same, so return to your dashboard to see the new results coming in!
+Congratulations!
+Now you are ready to run sentiment analysis on the images of faces to see if people at the concert are having fun!

 **Note**: If your model download progress hangs at a blank state (Not 0%, but **blank**) then you may need to reset greengrass on DeepLens.
 To do this, log onto the DeepLens device, open up a terminal, and type the following command:
 `sudo systemctl restart greengrassd.service --no-block`.
 After a couple minutes, you model should start to download.

 All Done!

 -----------------------------------
 [Back (Pre-reqs)](../PreReq_Setup_DeepLens.md) | [Next (Challenge 2: Sentiment Analysis)](../Challenge_2_Sentiment_Analysis/README.md)